Elsawarrior/Netflix-Frontend-Clone-/README.md

-# 🍿 Netflix Frontend Clone
+Your Netflix Escape Pod 🚀

-A responsive Netflix-inspired landing page, built with HTML, CSS, and Bootstrap 5.
-Browse movies, view trailers, and explore a simulated login experience.
+Ever wanted to build your own streaming service, even just for fun?
+This project is your first step!
+It's a sleek, simplified Netflix Clone that brings the familiar UI magic right to your browser.
+Crafted with HTML, CSS, and Bootstrap 5, it's a quick demo of modern web design in action.

 ## ✨ Features: